a1monge/Cloud-Resume-Challenge/README.md

 - Responsive Design: Bootstrap ensured that the website was fully responsive and visually appealing on all device sizes.

 ## Future Improvements
-- Improve design and layout of the website
+- Improve the design and layout of the website
 - Extend Terraform configuration to manage Route53 and ACM more efficiently.
 - Add additional features like logging and monitoring with AWS CloudWatch.
 - Expand the visitor counter to track more detailed metrics, such as geolocation data.